-The main problem is that the current system is reliant on each sphere to align their plans with the other spheres especially in respect of strategic infrastructure investment, whereas a more efficient approach is to have all three spheres of government work off a common strategic alignment platform.
-A district coordination model provides such a platform.
+Current systems that are in place are reliant on different spheres of government in terms of alignment especially with respect to strategic infrastructure investment, whereas a more efficient approach would be to have all three spheres of government working off a common strategic alignment platform and a district coordination model provides such a platform.

 The manifestation of the current situation is a highly inefficient utilization of funds and resources and even wastage.
 Government is not getting the outcomes it would like to see on the ground where the investment is impacting at the right scale and quality for communities.
 There is no clear spatial logic and outcomes that enable better integrated place-making but often sector/silo-based outputs.
 In this manner apartheid spatial logics are often being perpetuated, rather than being broken down.
 Cooperative governance is still largely elusive, with planning and investment spending of all three spheres of government often misaligned, inadequately targeted spatially and not coordinated sufficiently to optimize service delivery results and integrated development outcomes.
 The system of cooperative governance is evolving in South Africa.
 Following several years of implementation there are sufficient lessons and realities that point to the need for a more decisive refinement and enhancement to the way cooperative governance/ intergovernmental relations (IGR) is approached in practice.